Ridgefield, Connecticut

 Ridgefield is a town in Fairfield County, Connecticut, United States.
-Situated in the foothills of the Berkshire Mountains, the 300-year-old community had a population of 25,033 at the 2020 census.
+Situated in the foothills of the Berkshire Mountains and on the New York state border, Ridgefield had a population of 25,033 as of the 2020 census.
+The town is part of the Western Connecticut Planning Region.
 The town center, which was formerly a borough, is defined by the U.S. Census Bureau as a census-designated place.
+The town was settled then quickly incorporated by 1709.